Biphobia & Lesbians: "Oh, So You're Straight Now?"

 Lesbian women respondents were more negative toward bisexuals than gay men, and they were more negative toward bisexual women than gay men were toward bisexual men, with bi women perceived to be 'inauthentic' in their attraction to women.

 Roisin, 29, struggled for her bisexuality not to be seen as adversarial by her lesbian ex-partner.
-The freelancer who lives in East Yorkshire understood why her ex viewed her sexuality as concerning and she wanted to assuage those fears.
+The freelancer who lives in East Yorkshire, UK understood why her ex viewed her sexuality as concerning and she wanted to assuage those fears.

 "There's a level where it’s a lot easier for me to be 'straight' than it is to be 'gay'.
 It's admittedly easier for my family, and it’s easier for me to have children.
 Whether they’re a lesbian or they’re gay, any monosexual person (someone who is only attracted to one gender) has struggled to see how I could be attracted to two," she says.